 BA Filosofie: Filosofie, BA3 – BA Plus-traject or Standaardtraject

 Mode of instruction

 two short argumentative papers.

-Attendance and adequate preparation for the seminars is a condition for course completion.
+Attendance and adequate preparation for the seminars are further conditions for course completion.

-The final grade for the course is the result of the weighted average of grade for the two short papers (2 x 50% of the final result).
+The final grade for the course is the result of the weighted average of the grade for the two short papers:

 Inspection and feedback

 Essays and feedback will be made available through Turnitin.